ComponentKitchen/core-component-mixins/extensible/ReadMe.md

   then mixin static class members in the order they're supplied.

-Being able to compose classes into the prototype chain can open up new opportunities, as shown in the following section.
+Being able to compose classes into the prototype chain can open up new opportunities.
+For example, it's possible to create a non-trivial class hierarchy for *mixins*.
+When Extensible applies a mixin/class as an extension, the members are copied from the mixin's prototype chain all the way up to Object (for plain objects) or Function (for classes).

 Making existing classes extensible
 ----------------------------------
+Intrestingly, it turns out that you use Extensible to apply *itself* as a mixin.
-If you're working with a base class defined elsewhere and either can't or don't want to make that base class extensible, you can extend that class to create an extensible subclass.
-This is done, appropriately enough, by supplying Extensible *itself* as a mixin class to `extend()`:
+This is useful if you're working with a base class defined elsewhere and can't (or don't want to) make that particular base class extensible.
+You can create an extensible subclass of that base class by supplying Extensible itself as an argument to `extend()`:

     import Thing from 'some/external/dependency.js';
     let ExtensibleThing = Extensible.extend.call(Thing, Extensible);

-Now the resulting ExtensibleThing embodies Thing objects which are inherently
-extensible:

-    class Mixin { ... }
+    // ExtensibleThing now embodies extensible Thing objects. class Mixin { ... }
     let SpecialThing = ExtensibleThing.extend(Mixin);